 The American Academy of Pediatrics recommends that doctors prescribe behavior therapy before medicine for preschoolers with ADHD.
 Sadly, fewer than half do.
 Don’t be on the wrong side of treatment for your child — whatever his age.

-Imagine a treatment that could manage the behavior of a child with ADHD, make you a better parent, and enlist teachers to help him do well in school — all without the side effects of ADHD medications.
+Imagine a treatment that could manage the behavior of a child with attention deficit disorder (ADHD or ADD), make you a better parent, and enlist teachers to help him do well in school — all without the side effects of ADHD medications.